facebook

 Holland Road runs along the north end of Ulu Pandan, and North Buona Vista road along the east.

-In early days, Ulu Pandan was famous for three things: plantations, aquaculture, and military presence.
+In the early days, Ulu Pandan was famous for three things: plantations, aquaculture, and military presence.

 Ulu Pandan was initially home to Malay and Javanese fishermen, who made their living along the riverbank.

 Later in the 1910s, Hokkien settlers who set up durian, rambutan, and rubber plantations here.
-It lasted all through the Japanese Occupation, but the last rubber plantations died during an industry downturn in 1952.
-Maybe the rubber was crap; you can tell from how they never bounced back.
+It lasted throughout the Japanese Occupation, but the last rubber plantations died during an industry downturn in 1952.
+The rubber; you can tell from how they never bounced back.

 The 1st Singapore Infantry Regiment (1 SIR) was stationed in Ulu Pandan in the 1960s, and the famous Gurkha Contingent was also based here.